MocioF/No-unsafe-inline/readme.txt

 == The proposed solution ==
 Google researchers recommend, instead of whole host whitelisting, to activate individual scripts via a CSP nonces approach.
-In addition, in order to faciliatate the adoption of nonce-based CSP, they proposed the ’strict-dynamic’ keyword.
+In addition, in order to facilitate the adoption of nonce-based CSP, they proposed the ’strict-dynamic’ keyword.

 == The problem(s) with CSP in Wordpress ==
 1. Manual creation of a policy